frandieguez/frandieguez.com/README.md

     Your site is now running at `http://localhost:8000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._
+    _Note: There is another endpoint available at _`http://localhost:8000/___graphql`_.
+This is a tool you can use to experiment with querying data.

-    Open the `my-blog-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!
+    Check further info at [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

 ## 🧐 What's inside?